chufeng17/real-estate-inbox-copilot/README.md

 A multi-agent AI system to help real estate agents manage their inbox, leads, and tasks.
 Built for the Kaggle Agentic Coding Capstone.

+> **This repository contains my submission for the Google Agents Intensive Capstone Project.**

 ## Architecture
 - **Backend**: FastAPI (Python)
 - **Frontend**: Next.js (TypeScript)